GA-NIFS: Dissecting The Alchemised: JWST reveals turbulent metal-poor gas fuelling a co-spatial starburst in a complex system at $z=10.17$: Analysis

 \subsection{PSF matching for individual spaxels spectra}

-In the case of individual spaxels ($0.05\arcsec \times 0.05 \arcsec$) it is crucial to take into account the size of the point-spread function (PSF) of NIRSpec/IFU.
-We assume the PSF to be a 2-dimensional Gaussian, allowing for the observed asymmetry in the directions along and perpendicular to the IFU slices.
-The first such determination of the NIRSpec/IFU PSF size was performed by \citet{deugenio+24_psb} using three different methods yielding consistent results.
-The authors report that the major axis of the 2-dimensional PSF is preferentially aligned with the cross-dispersion direction (the long dimension of the slices).
-However, we can estimate the expected axial ratio of the PSF using the parametrisation equations 3 and 4 from \citet{deugenio+24_psb}.
-We obtain that, for our wavelength range of interest $4\ {\rm \mu m}<\lambda_{\rm obs}<5.3 \ \rm\mu m$, the difference between the PSF sizes along and perpendicular to the direction of the slicers is less than 10\%.
-It is, therefore, reasonable to approximate the PSF shape as being circular with the FWHM given by the geometric mean between the PSF FWHM values along and across the slicers.
+In the case of individual spaxels ($0.05\arcsec \times 0.05 \arcsec$), it is crucial to take into account the size of the NIRSpec/IFU point-spread function (PSF).
+We assume the PSF to be a two-dimensional Gaussian, allowing for the observed asymmetry in the directions along and perpendicular to the IFU slices.
+The first such determination of the NIRSpec/IFU PSF size was performed by \citet{deugenio+24_psb} using three different methods that yielded consistent results.
+The authors report that the major axis of the 2-dimensional PSF is preferentially aligned with the cross-dispersion direction (corresponding to the long dimension of the slices).
+However, we can estimate the expected axial ratio of the PSF using the parametrisation in equations 3 and 4 from \citet{deugenio+24_psb}.
+We find that, for our wavelength range of interest $4\ {\rm \mu m}<\lambda_{\rm obs}<5.3 \ \rm\mu m$, the difference between the PSF sizes along and perpendicular to the direction of the slicers is less than 10\%.
+It is therefore reasonable to approximate the PSF shape as circular with the FWHM given by the geometric mean of the PSF FWHM values along and across the slicers.